Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/licensing-activation/overview-extended-offline-access.md

 ## Considerations when using extended offline access

-- Extended offline access is currently supported for Word, Excel, PowerPoint, Outlook, OneNote, Publisher and Access, as well as Project and Visio subscription plans.
+- xtended offline access is currently supported for Word, Excel, PowerPoint, Outlook, OneNote, Publisher, and Access on Windows, as well as Project and Visio subscription plans.
 For information about how to exclude applications when deploying, see [ExcludeApp element](../deploy/office-deployment-tool-configuration-options.md#excludeapp-element).
 - Updates, such as new features and security updates, must be applied manually if the device is not connected to the internet.
 - For information about the availability of Version 2002 or later in the update channels for Microsoft 365 Apps, see [Update history for Microsoft 365 Apps](/officeupdates/update-history-office365-proplus-by-date).